nicolaka/ucp-sd-ra/README.md

 **Note**: We are using a sample HAProxy config, Full documentation on HAProxy options can be found [here](https://github.com/ehazlett/interlock/blob/ng/docs/configuration.md).

+**Note:** You will notice that we're using the FQDN of UCP to load Interlock's configs to the K/V store.
+This will ensure that Interlock can reach and listen to events from any any controller.
+However, Interlock needs to access the UCP on port 2376 (default port of the Swarm Manager container).
+Therefore, you need to ensure that the UCP Controller Loadbalancer will allow traffic to that port.
+Alternatively, you can configure an internal UCP loadbalanacer that doesn't restrict any ports to pass to the UCP controllers.

 ```
 $ export CONTROLLER_IP=ucp.myenterprise.com
 ```